 The mission of Overton Public Schools is to provide opportunities for everyone to be engaged, empowered, and enlightened.
+We are committed to providing a holistic education that results in academic competency, virtuous character, and positive social outcomes.

 Members of the Board of Education